Overview of Cisco Optical Network Controller

 • Supports the creation and deletion of optical paths.

-Cisco Optical Network Controller functions
+Core functions of Cisco Optical Network Controller

 Cisco Optical Network Controller collects data necessary for optical applications.
 This data is used to provide abstract network information to higher layer controllers.
 This abstraction enables centralized control of optical network.